UMAprotocol/UMIPs/UMIPs/omnibus-3-collateral.md

 ### Implementation

 This change has no implementation other than proposing the two aforementioned governor transactions that will be proposed.

+### Rationale

+Adding KP3R as an UMA collateral type will open up additional use cases, including yield dollars and KPI options.
+It will also introduce UMA to a broad community of smart contract "keepers" who perform important transactions that need to be externally triggered.
+This may improve the robustness of UMA liquidation, dispute, and price proposal bot ecosystem.

+### Security Considerations

+KP3R has persistently strong liquidity, so including it as a collateral currency should impose no additional risk to the protocol.

+The only security implication is for contract deployers and users who are considering using EMP contracts with this token as the collateral currency.

+They should recognize that, relative to most fiat currencies, KP3R is much more volatile.
+This volatility should be taken into account when parameterizing or using these EMP contracts.

+KP3R has a circulating supply of 230,000 KP3R coins and a max supply of 232,000.
+Sushiswap is the most active trading market.

 ---